PHOENIXcenter/REAL-XType/README.md

 ### 2. Reproduce Benchmarking Results and Application Experiments.

 The proteomic data after preprocessing and survival information are providede in the data folder.

-Here we simpy provide the best parameter of each model for a quick reproduction, which may take an hour.
-The whole process will take several hours by grid-searching for all hyperparameters of all algorithms with different random seeds.
+Since the whole process will take several hours by grid-searching for all hyperparameters of all algorithms with different random seeds, here we simply provide the best parameter of each model for a quick reproduction, which may take an hour.

    ```bash
    conda activate real_env
    code\cmd.bat
    ```

+You can try the full searching process by changing the commented part in `para_space.py` and adjust the iteration range of `%%j ` in `cmd.bat`.

 ### 3.Functionanility of each command in the BAT script